icsoft-zju/Task_Context/README.md

 ## edu.zju.icsoft.taskcontext.view
 In this package, we create *Task Context* view and *Suggestions* view.
 ### Task Context view
 - The file *InterestCodeView.java* implements the creation, integration and various functions of the view.
-Including capturing code elements accessed by developers, building the initial context model, filtering recent task context model by parameter *time sliding*, expanding recent task context model by parameter *prediction step*, assigning stereoty role, performing pattern matching, and generating recommended code elements.
+Including capturing code elements accessed by developers, building the initial context model, filtering recent task context model by parameter *time sliding*, expanding recent task context model by parameter *prediction step*, assigning stereotype role, performing pattern matching, and generating recommended code elements.
 - The file *InterestCodeWindow* is responsible for the view's elements (e.g., tree) and its layout.

 ### Suggestions view
+- The file *PredictCodeView.java* implements the creation, integration and various functions of the view (e.g., sorting the list of recommended code elements, positioning to the editor when clicking on a recommended code element).
+- The file *PredictCodeWindow* is responsible for the view's elements (e.g., table) and its layout.

 ## edu.zju.icsoft.taskcontext.util

+### analysis
+This package is used to parse the java project and get the structural relationship of the code elements within the project.

+### graph
+This package is used to storage and packaging of code elements, structural relationships between code elements, patterns, and code context models.

+### jstereocode
+This package is used to assign stereotype for code elements.

+### vf3
+This package is used to perform pattern matching.